Conducting Routine Animal Hygiene Tasks

 • Stocktake

-• Cleaning and maintenance of equipment (depending on manufacture instructions)
+• Cleaning and maintenance of equipment (depending on manufacturer instructions)

 • Testing & tagging equipment